 Subsequent Proofreading Based on Concept Drift

-The inputs for this substage includes the title of the article, the original abstract, the previously proofread version, the initial evaluation feedback, and the identified concept drift issues.
+The inputs for this substage include the title of the article, the original abstract, the previously proofread version, the initial evaluation feedback, and the identified concept drift issues.
 A coherence prompt (see Appendix B) is utilized to guide the model in resolving these issues.
 The prompt instructs the model to first address major contradictions affecting the abstract's meaning and conclusions, followed by minor inconsistencies.
 The output is an improved version of the abstract with resolved concept drift, enhanced readability, and maintained coherence with the original content.

 Table 1: Criteria with weights for computing weighed average score